Trainee and associate placements

 Terms and Conditions

-We are interested in receiving applications from Trainees and Associates (counselling and Mental Health) who can meet the following basic requirements:
+We are interested in receiving applications from Trainees and Associates who can meet the following basic requirements:

-- An ability to work for one full day each week (either 9am-5 pm).
+- An ability to volunteer for one full day each week (either 9am-5pm or 10am-6pm).
 This includes one hour per week for clinical supervision.

-- Our aim is to provide an experience which realistically reflects the Higher Education environment.
-We therefore require a willingness to work with up to five ongoing clients and to participate in the full range of Counselling Service activities.
-Activities will be in line with your strengths and interests and could include: day-to-day administration, staffing a drop-in centre for students, group facilitation, student induction events, Open Days, Fresher’s Fair.
-Where appropriate, training in carrying out these responsibilities will be provided.
+- Our aim is to provide an experience that realistically reflects the Higher Education environment.
+Therefore, we offer you the opportunity to see up to five ongoing clients and to join in other activities in the University if you wish to.
+Activities will be in line with your strengths and interests and could include: day-to-day administration, group facilitation, student induction events, Open Days, Freshers Fair.
+Where appropriate, training in these areas will be provided.

-- A willingness to work across the university, eg making essential contact with others (lecturers, personal tutors, Student Journey) who are involved with Service users.
+- A willingness to engage across the University, e.g. making contact with others (lecturers, tutors, Student Services) who are involved with the students experience.

-Placements run for a full year, usually beginning in September/October and ending in September of the following year, but occasionally advertised at other times as well.
-We expect applicants to commit themselves for one year.
+- Placements run for a full year, usually beginning in September/October and ending in September of the following year, but occasionally advertised at other times as well.
+We ask that applicants are able to commit for one calendar year and that as far as possible they arrange holidays or other training out of academic term time, i.e. during Christmas, Easter, Summer.
+If this is likely to be problematic for you, please raise this prior to the interview.

-Supervision is provided by permanent Counselling and Mental Health staff, usually in groups of 2 and working integratively and relationally.
-While every effort is made to ensure that supervision coincides with placement times, it may require attendance at a different time/day from counselling practice – however, this is rarely necessary.
-We ask those on placement not to arrange holidays or other training during committed time.
+Supervision is provided by permanent counselling staff, usually in groups of 2 and working integratively and relationally.
+While every effort is made to ensure that supervision coincides with placement times, it may require attendance at a different time/day from counselling practice, however, this is rarely necessary.

 1. Trainee Counsellor